nrwl/nx/docs/shared/recipes/running-tasks/root-level-scripts.md

 }
 ```

-We want to be able to run the `docs` script using Nx.
+We want to be able to run the `docs` script using Nx to get caching and other benefits.

 ## Setup